Satyam7166-tech/AiForAll/README.md

-# AiForALL: A Chatbot on Labor Law
+# AiForALL: A Lawyer for all with AI on call..

 **Developed by:** Nidin A, Sneha S, Shebin Kurin Thomas, and Satyam Gupta.